Professional qualifications & experience

 I am a UKCP registered psychotherapist.

-I am a member of the Chiron Association of Body Psychotherapists (CABP),The Relational School (TRS) and Oxfordshire Therapy & Self Development (OTS).
+I am a member of the UK Association for Humanistic Psychology Practitioners (UKAHPP),The Relational School (TRS) and Oxfordshire Therapy & Self Development (OTS).

-I am 50 years old, Australian, but have lived half my adult life in the UK.
+I am Australian, but have lived half my adult life in the UK.
 I know what it means to live in a foreign culture with all the challenges and opportunities that brings.